 .
 The priority date for returning students is November 30th

 .
 Students can file after this date, but their aid may be reduced.
-Eligibility for the Federal Pell Grant and/or Federal Direct Loans are not affected by this priority deadline.
+Eligibility for the Federal Pell Grant and/or Federal Direct Loans, and State Grants are not affected by this priority deadline.
 For other important deadlines, visit our info page

 When will I receive my financial aid?